Alex Rowley

 Alexander Andrew Penman Rowley (born 30 November 1963) is a Scottish politician who served as Deputy Leader of the Scottish Labour Party from 2015 to 2017 and acting leader of the party from August to November 2017.
-He has been a Member of the Scottish Parliament (MSP) since 2014, firstly for the Cowdenbeath constituency and the Mid Scotland and Fife region since 2016.
+He served as a Member of the Scottish Parliament (MSP) from 2014, firstly for the Cowdenbeath constituency and the Mid Scotland and Fife region from 2016 to 2026.
 He has been described as being on the political left of the party.

 Born in Dunfermline, Rowley studied community education at the University of Edinburgh before serving as General Secretary of the Scottish Labour Party and on Fife Council.
 First elected to the Scottish Parliament at a by-election in January 2014, he lost Cowdenbeath to Annabelle Ewing of the SNP at the 2016 election.
 However, he was returned as an additional member for Mid Scotland and Fife.

 Following the resignation of Kezia Dugdale, he served as acting Leader of the Scottish Labour Party during the 2017 Scottish Labour leadership election.
 He served as Shadow Cabinet Secretary for Communities and Local Government from 2018 to 2019 and Shadow Cabinet Secretary for Brexit and Constitutional Relations from 2019 to 2020.
 He is currently Shadow Cabinet Secretary for Transport, Infrastructure and Connectivity.